 Month 1: Cut the Credit Cards

 The first month we attended a budgeting course, made a final credit card payment of $200 and the rest of our unallocated funds went towards student loans.
 We were paying the minimum payments on more than ten different loans, ranging from Sallie Mae to Citibank to Discover.
 We cut up the credit cards and closed the accounts so we wouldn’t be tempted.
 I heard somewhere that you spend 40% more money when you can swipe, so we did plastic surgery and cut up the cards.

 Month 2: Start a Debt Snowball

-After we stopped swiping, that freed up close a huge chunk of of change to add to our student loans in addition to the minimum payments we were already making.
+After we stopped swiping, that freed up a huge chunk of change to add to our student loans in addition to the minimum payments we were already making.
 We started with the lowest balance and put all the “extra” fund towards it.
 Some of the “swiping” was for food and gas, so we did have to reduce our eating out quite significantly.
 As a result, we shifted most of the money we were charging towards our “debt snowball.”
 It’s a term used when you focus on eliminating one debt at a time by sending in an extra payment above the minimum payment.
 You keep paying the minimum balances on all your debts, but drill down every unspent penny towards the bill with the lowest balance.
 This is key, because it builds momentum.
 As soon as you can see the light at the end of the tunnel for one bill, it motivates you to keep going.